 From an investment perspective, Sakic looks to be a decent option, despite the lack of RCs.
-You’d think that there would be a clear preference for the OPC version, but they were produced in similar numbers, and that’s reflected in the asking price for gem mint copies.
+You’d think there would be a clear preference for the OPC version, but they were produced in similar numbers, which is reflected in the asking price for gem mint copies.

-If you do plan to pick up a copy, we’d stick with PSA 10 grades if possible.
-They’re the only ones to hold any real value, while there’s decent potential for prices to rise in the future.
+If you plan to pick up a copy, we will stick with PSA 10 grades if possible.
+They’re the only ones to hold any real value, while there’s decent potential for prices to rise.

 It’s just that they were released during the junk wax era, and the lack of any rare parallels or signed cards is another factor to consider